 According to Quoi, Muir Pass is famous for having many miles of snow in both directions from the pass.
 I got about 5 miles away before patchy snow started to appear on the trail, and it was another mile and a half before the snow field appeared, coming almost out of nowhere.
-I felt somewhat fortunate that I was able to get as close to the pass as I did before having to deal with bad snow.
+I felt somewhat fortunate that I was able to get as close to the pass as I did before having to deal with lots of snow.

 Fairly warm out, the postholing in the late afternoon was pretty bad, and around 4:30, I stopped at a rock island next to the Middle Fork Kings River (which I had finally just crossed shortly before) with two other hikers, MacGuyver and Einstein.
 Still tired from yesterday, and still three miles from Muir Pass, I didn’t really want to keep hiking, especially if every step was going to posthole.
 There is a small shelter on the pass (meant for emergency use only), which Quoi was looking forward to sleeping at, but even in the best case, it would be at least three hours away.

 Quoi arrived at our rock island about half an hour later, postholing nearly every step of the way.
 I asked her to consider staying with us at the rock island (where we’d have to cowboy camp, there being no way to actually pitch tents).
-She apparently didn’t have to think too hard about it, and decided to stay (much to my relief, since I really didn’t want to continue hiking up to Muir Pass this late in the day, emergency shelter at the top or no).
+She didn’t have to think too hard about it, and decided to stay (much to my relief, since I really didn’t want to continue hiking up to Muir Pass this late in the day, emergency shelter at the top or no).
 MacGuyver and Einstein were, of course, happy to have her stay, but after talking with her earlier in the day, they had also been somewhat looking forward to watching her posthole her way past the island and off into the distance.